DLTcollab/sse2neon/README.md

 # sse2neon

-A C/C++ header file that converts Intel SSE intrinsics to ARN NEON intrinsics.
+A C/C++ header file that converts Intel SSE intrinsics to Arm/Aarch64 NEON intrinsics.

 ## Info
 The SIMD instruction set of Intel, which is known as SSE is used in many